MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 This section provides steps to configure Shell Launcher in Audit mode using DISM in your reference device sample.
 The steps apply to both physical device and virtual machine:

-1. Enable the Shell Launcher feature by running the following command at an Administrative Command Prompt:
+1. Enable the Shell Launcher feature by running the following command at Command Prompt with Administrator privileges:

     ```cmd
     Dism /online /enable-feature /featurename:Client-EmbeddedShellLauncher
     ```

 1. With Shell Launcher enabled, you can set an application as the Windows Shell.
-To set *powershell.exe* as your custom shell, open an Administrative Windows PowerShell Prompt and run:
+To set *powershell.exe* as your custom shell, open a Windows PowerShell Prompt with Administrator privileges and run:

     ```PowerShell
     $ShellLauncherClass = [wmiclass]"\\localhost\root\standardcimv2\embedded:WESL_UserSetting"